maliMirkec/personal-website/site/articles/a-story-of-becoming-a-web-developer.md

 He was working on different projects for a few years.
 Then a new opportunity arose.
 A local startup was hiring a frontend developer, and Silvestar decided to give it a shot.
 After completing a challenging task that he thought he could not do, he was hired.
 The company was big, with more than 20 people organized in different teams.
 He was part of a development team working on a solid product.
 He was quite happy and satisfied.

-> {cldnry dan-meyers-hluOJZjLVXc-unsplash_j0sub4.jpg "Three banners with inspirational messages: don't give up, you are not alone, and you matter." %}
+{% cldnry "dan-meyers-hluOJZjLVXc-unsplash_j0sub4" "Three banners with inspirational messages: don't give up, you are not alone, and you matter." %}

 <small>_Image Credit: [Dan Meyers on Unsplash](https://unsplash.com/photos/hluOJZjLVXc)_</small>